juliensalinas/python-flask-api-authentication/README.md

 # Purpose

 Flask application which is:
-* an API for data science simulations
+* a simple API with restricted access to premium users only
-* storage of user data science files
+* JWT authentication
-* a user web interface
+* a Swagger documentation
-* an API documentation through swagger
+* a user web interface for registration with email activation, lost password recovery, and token retrieval

 # Dev